Jakechakola/cybersecurity-stuff/README.md

 just stuff that helps with cybersecurity

-just a script to automate openvpn
+just a script to automate openvpn (for hack the box and try hack me)

 How to